NOTTING HILL

 In 2020, the theatre was redecorated and a statue by the British sculptor Gavin Turk (born 1967) has been placed upon the dome above the building’s main entrance.
 The new artwork replaces one that was removed many decades ago.”
 The artwork depicts the artist Gavin Turk posing as the famous artist Sir Joshua Reynolds (1723-1792) just as he appears his sculptural in the Annenberg Courtyard of Burlington House in the grounds of the Royal Academy.
 When seen from the east, the new sculpture looks like a painter holding a palette and his brush.
 However, when seen from the west, the viewer might be led to believe that the statue is of a man holding a gun.

-The cinema where William watched the sci-fi movie ‘Helix’ that starred Anna Scott was The Coronet which can be found at 103 Notting Hill Gate.
+This was the cinema where William watched the sci-fi movie ‘Helix’ that starred Anna Scott.

 REGENCY HOUSES